bitboxer/bitboxer.de/_posts/2014-05-03-olympus-omd-e10.md

 the awesome remote control via an iPhone app.
 Yes, you can see the image of the viewfinder on your iPhone using an app by Olympus.

-And it makes extremely nice pictures, too.
+And it makes extremely nice pictures.
 Especially if you consider the price of that little thing.
 You can easily compare the result with cameras that cost 500€ more than this gem of a camera.

-This was one of the first test shots from me.
+This was one of the first test shots:

 ![MacBook Pro](/images/2014-05-03-olympus-omd-em10/macbookpro.jpg)